MinaProtocol/mina/src/app/website/posts/taylor.markdown

 We'll go through a very cool technique for computing such a thing.
-All the code for doing what we'll talk about is implemented using [snarky](https://github.com/o1-labs/snarky) and can be found [here]().
+All the code for doing what we'll talk about is implemented using [snarky](https://github.com/o1-labs/snarky) and can be found [here](https://github.com/CodaProtocol/coda/pull/1822).

 The technique will go as follows:

 1. We'll use Taylor series to reduce the problem to doing arithmetic with real numbers.
-2. We'll use approximate the arithmetic of real numbers using the arithmetic of rational numbers.
+2. We'll approximate the arithmetic of real numbers using the arithmetic of rational numbers.
 3. We'll then approximate the arithmetic of rational numbers using integer arithmetic.